 - Workshops and Seminars: We will connect you with professionals and campus resources.

-- Summer Research Program: Intensive eight-week program, structured to immerse you in the culture and rigors of research.
+- Summer Research Program: Intensive 8.5 week program, structured to immerse you in the culture and rigors of research.

-- Academic and Career Counseling: To help you overcome difficulties, find solutions, and establish priorities when choosing your classes and setting goals.
+- Academic and Career Counseling: we will help you overcome difficulties, find solutions, and establish priorities when choosing your classes and setting goals.

 - Individualized and Group Tutoring: You will be matched with a tutor to meet with as needed.
-CSTEP students have access to the Tutoring Lab which offers free tutoring in courses identified as consistent problem areas such as anatomy, biology, calculus, chemistry, pharmacology, physiology, physics and engineering.
+CSTEP students have access to the Academic Resource Center (ARC) which offers free tutoring in courses identified as consistent problem areas such as anatomy, biology, calculus, chemistry, pharmacology, physiology, physics and engineering.
 Group tutorial sessions are offered throughout the year — especially before mid-terms and finals.

 - Educational Trips and Tours: Enrichment provided in academic, professional and cultural areas.